-See the chapter on coordinate systems for full details.
-You are strongly advised not to use this legacy feature on any axis where there is another offset applied.
+It is strongly advised not to use this legacy feature on any axis wherethere is another offset applied including cutter comp.

-To make the current point have the coordinates you want (without motion), program G92 X \sim Y \sim Z \sim A \sim B \sim C \sim , where the axis words contain the axis numbers you want.
+To make the current point have the coordinates you want (without motion), program G92 $X \sim Y \sim Z \sim A \sim B \sim C \sim$, where the axis words contain the axis numbers you want.
 All axis words are optional, except that at least one must be used.
 If an axis word is not used for a given axis, the coordinate on that axis of the current point is not changed.
 It is an error if: